 Writing: My first novel, Time Will Tell (Thames River Press) was published in 2012.
 It's set in the world of early music, both in the present day and in the C.15th where the behaviour of composers like Josquin and Ockeghem comes under close scrutiny.
 I have also published several academic articles - in Screen (on Hitchcock and sexual difference), Early Music (on contemporary performance practice, and a second article on ars subtilior repertoire), Tijdschrift van de Vereniging voor Nederlandse muziekgeschiedenis (on Ockeghem), Musical Times (on improvisation), book reviews for The Musical Times, and a chapter in The Cambridge Companion to Recorded Music.

 Teaching: In addition to part-time lecturing at Goldsmiths, University of Kent, University of Reading in Film and Semiology, I have given lectures and workshops in musicology at Harvard, Notre Dame, Peabody Institute, Vanderbilt University, Boston Univeristy, Stanford University and other colleges, and at two annual meetings of the American Musicological Society and various other academic conferences.
-Having designed the soundtrack for La Passion de Jeanne d'Arc, Voices Appeared, I subsequently undertook a PhD focused on the project and its contexts, and received my doctorate in music from University Of Nottingham in 2018.
+Having designed the soundtrack for La Passion de Jeanne d'Arc, Voices Appeared, I subsequently undertook a PhD focused on the project and its contexts, and received my doctorate in music from the University Of Nottingham in 2018.
 I am currently an Honorary Research Fellow at the University Of Nottingham.